World Pulses Day To Be Marked On Feb 10 - UrduPoint

 World Pulses Day To Be Marked On Feb 10

-Like other parts of the globe World Pulses Day will be marked on Feb 10 across the globe including Pakistan to raise awareness about the benefits of pulses like chickpeas, dry beans, lentils and dry peas for people and for the planet

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2020 ) :Like other parts of the globe World Pulses Day will be marked on Feb 10 across the globe including Pakistan to raise awareness about the benefits of pulses like chickpeas, dry beans, lentils and dry peas for people and for the planet.
+ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Like other parts of the globe World Pulses Day will be marked in Pakistan on Feb 10 to raise awareness about the benefits of pulses including chickpeas, dry beans, lentils and dry peas for people and for the planet.

 Pulses Sustainable food for a sustainable future World Pulses Day is a designated United Nations global event to recognize the importance of pulses (chickpeas, dry beans, lentils, dry peas and lupins among others) as a global food.
 It has been proclaimed on February 10 of each year since 2019 by the General Assembly of the United Nations on December 20, 2018.